 - Sponsor 100 to 500 people personally (average 2-4 new people a month, every month for five to ten years).

 - You will make 80 to 90 percent of your income from just one to five of those people.

 That’s the secret folks.
 Follow that advice and you will achieve MLM Success.

 In review, this is everything I know about MLM Success.
 What are your thoughts?
 What did I miss?
+Do you agree or disagree with me?
 Leave a comment below to share your thoughts.
 I look forward to hearing from you.